 This course introduces the paths to enlightenment identified by members of the Hindu and Buddhist traditions of India and Tibet.
 We will introduce the philosophy, mythology and ritual traditions of both Hinduism and Buddhism.
 Three credits.
-Not offered 2020-2021.

-Philosophy of Religion
+246 Philosophy of Religion